 'But' . . .

-Then realized that I am possibly mad, and that no one else would understand, or care . . . sob
+Then realised that I am possibly mad, and, that no one else would understand, or care . . . sob.

 What did he mean?
 He had put his wife in the chest freezer and it was time to confess?
 He had eaten to much?
 Anyway free ride to Couiza.

-Surprised to find the same ticket man; now vertical and keen to sell me a ticket, I asked him if he was now feeling OK.
-He said he was sorry about earlier but he had had 'une envie de rendre'.
+Surprised to find the same ticket man; now vertical and keen to sell me a ticket.
+I asked him if he was now feeling okay.
+He said he was sorry about earlier when he had experienced 'une envie de rendre'.
 He let me off the trip from Limoux, and I paid the return.
 He thought I was odd taking a return trip and staying only half an hour at my destination.
 I explained with a wave of my sketchbook and he understood totally (?)

-When I got home we looked up 'de rendre" and it was, as I thought, to be sick . . . give back what you took, or ate.
+When I got home I looked up 'de rendre' and it was, as I thought, to be sick . . . give back what you took, or ate.
 Rather poetic.